-- 1. The Compliance Division shall have the following main duties: - a) Promote the dissemination of, awareness of, and compliance with the Scottish Power Code of Ethics that includes the Code of Conduct and Disciplinary Rules of the Company (the "SP Code of Ethics") and all the applicable compliance and fraud prevention rules, standards and procedures; - b) Ensure the operation and effectiveness of the compliance system across the Company and its subsidiaries; - c) Foster a preventive culture based on the principle of "zero tolerance" in respect of the commission of wrongful acts, matters of fraud and the application of principles of ethical and responsible behaviour by all professionals of the Company and its subsidiaries, irrespective of their level and the country where they work;
+- 1. The Compliance Division shall have the following main duties: - a) Promote the dissemination of, awareness of, and compliance with the Scottish Power Code of Ethics that includes the Code of Conduct and Disciplinary Rules of the Company (the "SP Code of Ethics") and all the applicable compliance rules, standards and procedures; - b) Ensure the operation and effectiveness of the Compliance System across the Company and its subsidiaries; - c) Foster a preventive culture based on the principle of "zero tolerance" in respect of the commission of wrongful acts, criminal activities, and the application of principles of ethical and responsible behaviour by all professionals of the Company and its subsidiaries, irrespective of their level and the country where they work; - d) Establish and maintain relevant procedures to support the effective operation of the Compliance System in order to manage compliance risk for the Company, including through the facilitation of appropriate risk-based

-- d) Review the effectiveness of all relevant policies and internal procedures of the Company and its subsidiaries designed to prevent inappropriate behaviours and to identify:necessary amendments to such policies and procedures; - e) Manage the Compliance Division Mailbox and the WhistleBlowing Helpline of the Company and its subsidiaries and carry out or co-ordinate, as applicable, the relevant investigations and processing of complaints/reports; - f) Promote the preparation and implementation of the appropriate training and communication programs in relation to the compliance system; - g) Establish the tools necessary to ensure that a record is kept of the actions carried out within the compliance system; - h) Evaluate, at least once a year, the compliance with and effectiveness of the compliance system within the Company and its subsidiaries; and - i) Safeguard compliance with relevant business separation regulations applicable to the Company and for its subsidiaries. - 2.
-For these purposes, the Compliance Division shall be responsible for drafting, approving, continuously updating and ensuring the application of the processes, procedures and any similar form of regulations considered necessary or appropriate for crime prevention and anti-fraud measures in the Company and its subsidiaries. - 3.
-Furthermore, the Compliance Director shall prepare and submit on an annual basis the Compliance Director Report on Business Separation to the Committee for its opinion and; subsequently, the the Committee shall submit it for its information to the Board of Directors of the Company and the Compliance Director of Iberdrola, S.A as appropriate. - 4.
-The provisions of this article shall in any case be deemed to be without prejudice to the powers vested in the compliance divisions of the head of business companies of the group of which the Company is the controlling entity, within the meaning established by law (the "Group"), and which are owned through the Company. - 5.
-The Compliance Division shall also have such other powers, whether on a specific or permanent basis, that are assigned to it by the Board of Directors of the Company, or that are attributed to it in any other corporate governance regulation(s) of the Company.
+- due diligence on third parties and the provision of advice on compliance matters to the corporate or business areas, as appropriate. - e) Review the effectiveness of all relevant policies and internal procedures of the Company and its subsidiaries designed to prevent inappropriate behaviours and to identify necessary amendments to such policies and procedures; - f) Manage and maintain the Compliance Division Mailbox and the Speaking Out service of the Company and its subsidiaries and carry out or coordinate, as applicable, the relevant investigations and processing of complaints/reports, in accordance with the Code of Ethics.
+For this purpose, the Compliance Division will develop procedures governing the management of the Mailbox and any related investigations, giving priority to the principles of independence, confidentiality, and non-retaliation.
+The Compliance Division shall be primarily responsible for determining the approach to any relevant reports arising within the scope of the Code of Ethics; g) Prepare and implement (or ensure the implementation of) appropriate training and communication programs in relation to the Compliance System; - g) Establish the tools necessary to ensure that a record is kept of the actions carried out within the Compliance System; and - h) Report, at least once a year, on compliance with, and the effectiveness of, the Compliance System within the Company and its subsidiaries. - 2.
+For these purposes, the Compliance Division shall be responsible for drafting, approving, updating and ensuring the application of the processes, procedures and any similar form of regulations considered necessary or appropriate for crime prevention and ethical behaviour measures in the Company and its subsidiaries. - 3.
+Furthermore, the Chief Compliance Officer where applicable shall prepare and submit on an annual basis the Chief Compliance Officer Report on Business Separation to the Committee for its opinion and; subsequently, the Committee shall submit it for its information to the Board of Directors of the Company and the Compliance Director of Iberdrola, S.A as appropriate. - 4.
+The Compliance Division shall also have such other powers, whether on a specific or permanent basis, that are assigned to it by the Board of Directors of the Company, or that are attributed to it in accordance with the Governance and Sustainability System of the Company.

 Article 5.
-Relations with the Compliance Unit of IBERDROLA, S.A. and with the Compliance Divisions of Companies of the Group Owned through the Company.
+Relations with the Compliance Unit of IBERDROLA, S.A. and with the Compliance Divisions of Companies of the Group Owned through the Company